-- 1.2.1 We are committed to a policy of equal opportunities for all employees, apprentices, learners, colleagues, and candidates and shall always adhere to such a policy. - 1.2.2 We ensure to the best of our ability no-one is discriminated against (directly or indirectly), treated less favourably or face any harassment or victimisation in relation to any of the protected characteristics including: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race (including colour, nationality, and ethnic or national origins), religion or belief, sex, or sexual orientation or non-membership of a Trade Union or spent convictions, and places an obligation upon all staff to respect and act in accordance with the policy. - 1.2.3 We shall not discriminate unlawfully when deciding which colleague/consultant is submitted for a contracted assignment, or in any terms of employment, contract, or terms of engagement. - 1.2.4 We ensure each colleague/consultant is assessed only in accordance with their merits, qualifications, and ability to perform the relevant duties required by the assignment. - 1.2.5 All our learner and apprentice applicants regardless of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race (including colour, nationality, and ethnic or national origins), religion or belief, sex, or sexual orientation or offender background will be given equal consideration during the selection and recruitment process. - 1.2.6 Any test used in the selection or recruitment process will not be discriminatory and will be without bias. - 1.2.7 We will not accept instructions from clients that indicate an intention to discriminate unlawfully. - 1.2.8 We will review this policy on an on-going basis to cover all aspects of recruitment and to avoid unlawful or undesirable discrimination
+1.2.1 We are committed to a policy of equal opportunities for all employees, apprentices, learners, colleagues, and candidates and shall always adhere to such a policy.

+1.2.2 We ensure to the best of our ability no-one is discriminated against (directly or indirectly), treated less favourably or face any harassment or victimisation in relation to any of the protected characteristics including sex, sexual orientation, gender reassignment, marital or civil partnership status, age, disability, colour, race, nationality, ethnic or national origin, religion or belief, political beliefs or membership or non-membership of a Trade Union or spent convictions, and places an obligation upon all staff to respect and act in accordance with the policy.

+1.2.3 We shall not discriminate unlawfully when deciding which colleague/consultant is submitted for a contracted assignment, or in any terms of employment, contract, or terms of engagement.

+1.2.4 We ensure each colleague/consultant is assessed only in accordance with their merits, qualifications, and ability to perform the relevant duties required by the assignment.

+1.2.5 All our learner and apprentice applicants regardless of race, gender, sexual orientation, age, religion and disability or offender background will be given equal consideration during the selection and recruitment process.

+1.2.6 Any test used in the selection or recruitment process will not be discriminatory and will be without bias.

+1.2.7 We will not accept instructions from clients that indicate an intention to discriminate unlawfully.

-1.2.9 This Equal Opportunities Policy also covers the treatment of colleagues who work on a part-time basis.
-We recognise it's an essential part of this policy that part time colleagues are treated on the same terms as full-time colleagues (albeit on a pro rata basis) in matters such as rates of pay, holiday entitlement, maternity leave, parental and emergency leave.
+1.2.8 We will review this policy on an on-going basis to cover all aspects of recruitment and to avoid unlawful or undesirable discrimination are treated on the same terms as full-time colleagues (albeit on a pro rata basis) in matters such as rates of pay, holiday entitlement, maternity leave, parental and emergency leave.
 Tiro also recognises part time colleagues must be treated the same as full time colleagues in relation to training and redundancy situations.